 Dr. Mathias Hildebrandt, MBL

-Mathias Hildebrandt, lawyer, tax consultant and specialist advisor for international tax law, has headed the tax department of the ProSiebenSat1 Group in Unterföhring since February 2019.
-Prior to this, he spent four years building up the central tax department of the Zalando Group in Berlin.
+Mathias Hildebrandt, has headed the central tax department of the Bauer Media Group since 1 January 2021.
+Previously, he was Senior Vice President Group Tax of the ProSiebenSat1 Group and before that he built up the central tax department of the Zalando Group in Berlin for more than four years.
 He began his tax career as a consultant in Berlin and then as an in-house expert in the tax department of British American Tobacco in Hamburg for six years.
 Mathias Hildebrandt is co-founder of the discussion group “Steuerbo(a)rd” for in-house tax professionals in Northern and Eastern Germany, founding member of YIN e.V.
 (Young IFA Network) and holds memberships in the advisory board of the IFA section Berlin-Brandenburg, in the finance and tax committee of the DIHK, in the tax and finance policy committee of the Vereinigung der Bayerischen Wirtschaft e.V.
 (Bavarian Business Association).
 (VBW), in the BDI working groups on international tax issues and corporate taxes, and in the AWV e.V. working group on transfer pricing.

 Dr. Michael Hölzl